helq1116/helq1116.github.io/_pages/about.md

 ---

-**About me**
-Welcome to my homepage!
-I am Linqiang He (helq@lasg.iap.ac.cn), a Ph.D. student at the [Institute of Atmospheric Physics, Chinese Academy of Sciences](http://english.iap.cas.cn/).

-Over the past three years, my research have focused on the simulation and evolution of the monsoon.
-By integrating proxy records, climate simulations, and physical diagnoses, I investigate the formation of modern monsoon and the indication of past warm periods for the future change.
-I was also involved in the research of ENSO climate impacts and extreme precipitation changes in the early stage of my Ph.D..

-Overall, I have strong backgrounds in paleoclimate, climate dynamics, and model simulation.
-And I am also intersted in the application of machine learning methods in the climate research.

-**News**
+News
+===
 *I will get my Ph.D. in  June 2024, and I am looking for a postdoc position in climate science.*

+Background
+===

+Welcome!
+I am Linqiang He, a Ph.D. student at the [Institute of Atmospheric Physics, Chinese Academy of Sciences](http://english.iap.cas.cn/).

+Over the past three years, my research has focused on the simulation and evolution of monsoon climate.
+By integrating proxy records, climate simulations and physical diagnoses, I aim to understand the underlying mechanisms of the present climate from the perspective of past climate evolution, and to provide potential analogs for future climate change.
+In the early stages of my PhD, I am also involved in research on the climate impacts of ENSO and changes in extreme precipitation.

+Overall, I have a strong background in palaeoclimate, climate dynamics and model simulation.
+I am also interested in the application of machine learning methods to climate research.

 <script>
 document.write("Last modifid at: "+document.lastModified+"" )